-Like I stated in the opening, the topic of unclaimed property doesn’t’ require an entire song and dance!
+As I stated in the opening, the topic of unclaimed property doesn’t require an entire song and dance!

 In my opinion, everyone should sit down and spend a little bit of time searching for their own unclaimed funds and even for members of their family.

 If you come up with nothing, that’s great because you know that you aren’t missing out on anything.

 If you do end up finding something, that’s great, too, because then you can take the steps to claim those unclaimed funds to make yourself or your family member(s) whole again.

 So here’s a great money-saving tip: make sure you close out local accounts and notify every institution you have any kind of financial relationship with of your moves so you don’t get stuck dealing with this!